apache/echarts-doc/en/option/partial/emphasis-common.md

 {{ if: ${isGraph} }}
 + `'adjacency'` Focus on the elements of adjacent nodes and edges in the graph.
-+ `'fullPath'` Focus on all the elements connected to the node or edge in the graph.
++ `'trajectory'` Focus on all the elements connected to the node or edge in the graph.

 {{ elif: ${isTree} }}
 + `'ancestor'` Focus on all ancestor nodes.